hyperledger/besu/docs/Permissions/Permissioning-Overview.md

 ## Onchain

-Onchain permissioning is specified in a smart contract on the network.
+[Onchain permissioning](Onchain-Permissioning.md) is specified in a smart contract on the network.
 Specifying permissioning onchain enables all nodes to read and update permissioning in one location.

 !!! note
-    Onchain permissioning for nodes is under development and will be available in v1.1.
     Onchain permissioning for accounts will be available in a future Pantheon release.